Music Unlocked: Guidance for Schools

 - Sharing instruments

 - COVID-19 Code of Practice Protocols for the EA Music Service

 Making Music Safely in School

 This guidance is intended to inform school leaders in planning and risk assessing musical activity in schools.
-It is based on updated guidance (2 September 2020) from Music Mark, the former Federation of UK Music Services and more recently DE Education Guidance for Schools (4th Edition).
+It is based on guidance from Music Mark, the former Federation of UK Music Services and more recently DE Education Guidance for Schools.
 Please note that all activities are dependent on being permissible under any government restrictions, and subject to advice from PHA.

 The science of COVID-19 is still developing and new studies are published almost daily.
 The Music Service will revisit and update this guidance from time to time in the light of the latest scientific understanding.

 Whilst every effort has been undertaken to verify the information used to write this document and to relate that specifically to musical learning for children and young people in and out of school, the Music Service cannot be held accountable for any advice given which subsequently is proven to be inaccurate.

 This guide presupposes that schools are already complying with: